tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

   <object class="svg" type="image/svg+xml" data="/assets/img/gvn-join.svg"></object>
 </figure>

 Well, still no. We have the same sibling problem as before.
+B and C still can't share value maps.

 We also have a weird question when we enter D: where did we come from?
 If we came from B, we can re-use expressions from B. If we came from C, we can re-use